SternXD/XboxSeries/README.md

 This report documents a static and dynamic analysis of the Xbox Series S internal architecture, conducted entirely through Microsoft's official developer mode infrastructure.
 No exploits or policy violations were used; all access was within the bounds of the individual developer program.

 This contains details from the highest level components used for gameplay, down to the lowest level system driver components.

-Most of these details are expected to be the same for the Xbox One, and the new "Xbox Mode" on PCs.
+Most of these details are expected to be the same for the Xbox One as well.

 ---